-Liverpool City Council, fresh food caterer Can Cook and the food alliance Feeding Liverpool are collaborating with teams from the University of Liverpool’s Centre of Excellence for Sustainable Food Systems (CESFS) and the Virtual Engineering Centre (VEC) in a cross-disciplinary, food system science approach to improving food access and security.
+Liverpool City Council, fresh food caterer Can Cook and the food alliance Feeding Liverpool are collaborating with researchers from the University of Liverpool’s Institute of Infection, Vetinerary and Ecological Sciences (IVES) and the Virtual Engineering Centre (VEC) in a cross-disciplinary, food system science approach to improving food access and security.

 Food insecurity has been heightened worldwide due to the ongoing COVID-19 pandemic, but will also become a key challenge as our climate continues to change.
 This long-term challenge disproportionately affects marginalised groups, and approximately 2.2 million people experience food insecurity each year in the UK, making us one of the worst-performing nations in Europe.
 Waste food, inefficient delivery systems and low nutritional value are some of the key issues that must be overcome.